GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

   This configurations declares a metric `modelserve-predict` and sets its limit to 1000 units per minutes per project.

-  To specify requests to which paths will be counted towards this metric, we add the following in the `paths` field:
+  To specify the paths to which requests will be counted towards this metric, we add the following in the `paths` field:

   ```yaml
   paths: